Trying to figure out what ShareASale Affiliate Program is and how to join?

 Optional: Tell us about your promotional methods and general marketing plan for this merchant to help speed up approval.
 (Websites you’ll use, PPC terms, etc.)

 I’ve listed the merchants below that I promote through affiliate links but there are many more to choose from.
-It’s really going to depend on your target market and what you would like to promote on your website.
+This will depend on your target market and what you would like to promote on your website.

 - ShareASale – amazing affiliate network – don’t forget to sign-up!